oslabs-beta/Redline/README.md

 Click the alert icon at the bottom of the chart you’d like to monitor, and enter the threshold value that will trigger the alert.

 <img width='600' height='auto' src='https://i.imgur.com/ti69qJ0.gif' alt='alert gif'>

+## How do you use Redline for applications in development?

+There are two ways to use the application for development purposes.
+The first method:

+First, clone the repository from Github .
+Run docker build -t redline . in your terminal
+Run docker run -p [open port ex 3000]:3000 redline in your terminal Navigate to localhost:[port].
+You should see the web application and enter your host, port, password (default is empty) and nickname.
+Or, simply pull the image from Docker:

+Navigate to Docker Hub and pull the image using the command docker pull sakurakiyama/redline Run docker run -p [open port ex 3000]:3000 sakurakiyama/redline in your terminal Navigate to localhost:[port].
+You should see the web application and enter your host, port, password (default is empty) and nickname.
+If you’re having any trouble connecting your Redis instance, please refer to the images above for reference.

 ## Tech Stack